rexlx/performance/README.md

 # performance
-A collection of performance gathering tools written in golang and python
+## NOTE, The python portion of this tool is no longer maintained and will be deprecated.

-You'll notice ive split this into two categories, python and golang. golang currently has limited support (only rcpu and rmem are ready), rnet will come next.
-The readme is split up into golng tools and then python tools.
+A collection of performance gathering tools written in go and python

 # Golang